MalshanPerera/task-bot-telegram/README.md

 ## Features

-- **Natural Language Task Extraction**: Identifies tasks from normal conversation using NLP
+- **Simple Task Identification**: Identifies tasks from messages starting with a # symbol
 - **Multi-group Support**: Creates separate worksheet tabs for each chat group
-- **Smart Due Date Detection**: Automatically extracts due dates from message context
-- **Task Categorization**: Automatically categorizes tasks (Meeting, Review, Documentation, Approval, General)
 - **Google Sheets Integration**: Tasks are stored in easily accessible Google Sheets
 - **Permission Management**: Restricts sheet access to authorized users
 - **Command Interface**: Simple commands for managing and viewing tasks